Racial Equity

 About

 Our programs centering racial equity and social justice began in 2004 when the City also adopted the first ever Race and Social Justice Initiative.
-In conjunction with the Office for Civil Rights (OCR), ARTS has increased our resources and commitment to applying a racial equity lens to our work.
+In conjunction with the Office for Civil Rights (OCR), we have increased our resources and commitment to applying a racial equity lens to our work.
 From commissioning racial equity trainings (White Fragility with Robin DiAngelo and Centering People of Color in the Racial Equity Movement by Carmen Morgan), equitable access to arts education in public schools (The Creative Advantage), a shared staff position with OCR, focus groups specifically for artists of color (Artists Up), to a learning co-hort for arts organizations to expand their own understanding and commitment to racial equity (Turning Commitment into Action).
 We have consistently sought to increase our capacity and that of our community.
 Creating a racial equity statement is a result of this work and provides a path into our future; holding our office and our field accountable to our community.

 The Seattle Arts Commission emphatically shares the Office of Arts & Culture's Commitment to Racial Equity.
 As an advisory body grounded in our common pledge to fostering racial and social justice, we leverage our collective strength and breadth of knowledge to advocate for racial equity in arts policy, programming and funding.
 We do this work by centering communities of color in our united effort with the City to help build a just and liberated society for all.